Jermin/ArmA3_Wasteland.Chernarus/README.md

 Core by A3Wasteland.com<br>
 Code Modified by TOPARMA.COM<br>
 Chernarus port by TAC-X.com<br>
-Help and suggestions from many member of the open Arma community.<br>
+Help and suggestions from many members of the open Arma community.<br>
 <br>
 <br>